🎯 MCP Feedback Collector

 - Return structured feedback data

-- Automatically manage server lifecycle
+- Automatically manage the server lifecycle

 - Automatically close the tab after submitting feedback (3-second countdown)